 For sure, it’s tough to find anyone being so successful in so many different mediums of the popular culture.
 But why does Brad thrive in all these different professions?
 His belief that ordinary people change the world.
 It is that core belief that runs through every one of his projects.

 His illustrated children’s books I Am Amelia Earhart and I Am Abraham Lincoln were written for his own children, to give them better heroes to look up to.
 Try them.
 You won’t believe how inspired you and your family will be.
-The next in the series will be I am Gandhi and I am Sacagawea (September).
+The next in the series will be I am Neil Armstrong (September) and I am Sonia Sotomayor (November).
+There will also be an I am Gandhi graphic novel for older kids and adults.

 His other non-fiction books, Heroes for My Son and Heroes for My Daughter, are collections of heroes – from Jim Henson to Sally Ride — that he’s been working on since the day his kids were born and is on sale now, as well as History Decoded: The 10 Greatest Conspiracies of All Time.